 - As part of the transnational transfer component embedded in EUI-IA projects, Transfer Partners – being EU municipalities from other countries interested in learning from the experimentation and sharing similar urban challenges – can apply during project implementation to follow the processes and results of the project.
 They belong to the Partnership, with the aim to prepare the process of replicating the tested solution, increase their capacity for implementing innovative solutions, and provide the Main Urban Authority with an external perspective.

 - Any other urban practitioners and stakeholders interested in the outcome of Innovative Actions can take inspiration from our innovative projects directly on the project pages or on Portico, the urban knowledge platform developed by EUI.

 Each individual EUI-IA project will benefit the EUI as a whole.
 The underlying principle of EUI is to create an effective value-chain between its different strands - Innovative actions, Capacity building and Knowledge building - to achieve stronger coordination, synergies and complementarities between the urban support tools of the Cohesion policy.

 EUI-IA will collect and share results from experimentations to foster innovation capacities and knowledge building for all EU urban areas.
 The expected impact is the increased innovation capacities and profiles of European cities of all sizes, independently of their geographical location or demographic character.
-Both the thematic and the horizontal knowledge of experimenting and replicating tested solutions will feed into the Knowledge Sharing Platform and the capitalisation activities, as well as into the activities of the EUI capacity building.
+Both the thematic and the horizontal knowledge of experimenting and replicating tested solutions will feed into the on Portico, the urban knowledge platform developed by EUI, and the capitalisation activities, as well as into the activities of the EUI capacity building.
 Different mechanisms will be set up to ensure the capitalisation and transfer of the knowledge – networks of cities in cooperation with URBACT IV, peer learning, involvement of the urban authorities in the activities of the Urban Development Network, as well as activities undertaken by Urban Contact Points.